The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: Engine coverage runs narrower than the dedicated tools.

-What it does best: AI tracking added to content optimization, right next to your existing scores.
+What it does: AI tracking added to content optimization, right next to your existing scores.

 Key features: AI citation tracking across major platforms; integration with the Surfer editor and scoring; topical mapping.